yanickc/museums/README.md

 make build
 ```

-To launch the docker container:
+To launch the local docker container:
 ```
 make run
 ```

-The, open http://localhost:8080 in a browser.
+Then, open http://localhost:8080 in a browser.

 ## Local